-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 'An arduous journey'

-Chang (second from left) piloted Starlux's first plane from Hamburg to Taipei.
+Chang (second from left) piloted STARLUX's first plane from Hamburg to Taipei.

 courtesy Starlux Airlines

-Grabbing a slice of the market isn't Starlux's only worry.
+Grabbing a slice of the market isn't STARLUX's only worry.

 Construction delays at the third terminal of Taoyuan Airport have forced the airline to build its check-in counters, airport office, maintenance hangar and apron spaces with very limited resources, says Nieh.

 "The aviation industry is a huge investment and a labor-intensive industry," he adds.
 "It's hard to make a profit.
 Founding an airline, thus, is a very arduous journey.
-Starlux has first-class talents who understand the unique nature of the industry.
-It helps avoid unnecessary investment, ensuring a steady and healthy growth for Starlux.
+STARLUX has first-class talents who understand the unique nature of the industry.
+It helps avoid unnecessary investment, ensuring a steady and healthy growth for STARLUX.